Immigration policy of the first Trump administration: Changes to legal immigration

 The Trump administration embraced the Reforming American Immigration for a Strong Economy (RAISE) Act in August 2017.
 The RAISE Act seeks to reduce levels of legal immigration to the United States by 50% by halving the number of green cards issued.
 The bill would also impose a cap of 50,000 refugee admissions a year and would end the visa diversity lottery.
 A study by Penn Wharton economists found that the legislation would by 2027 "reduce GDP by 0.7 percent relative to current law, and reduce jobs by 1.3 million.
 By 2040, GDP will be about 2 percent lower and jobs will fall by 4.6 million.
 Despite changes to population size, jobs and GDP, there is very little change to per capita GDP, increasing slightly in the short run and then eventually falling." the RAISE Act did not receive a vote in the Senate.
 A separate bill to restrict legal immigration, supported by Trump, Cotton, and Perdue, was defeated in the Senate by a 39–60 vote.

 On April 22, 2020, President Trump signed an executive order amidst the COVID-19 coronavirus significantly reducing the issuance of green cards to immigrants.
-With few exceptions, the order concerns thousands of immigrant parents, adult children and siblings of citizens and current green holders seeking to immigrate to the United States.
+With few exceptions, the order concerns thousands of immigrant parents, adult children and siblings of citizens seeking to immigrate to the United States.

 Kate's Law

-Kathryn Steinle was killed in July 2015 by an illegal immigrant, Juan Francisco Lopez-Sanchez, who had multiple convictions and had been previously deported on five occasions.
+Kathryn Steinle was killed in July 2015 by an undocumented immigrant, Juan Francisco Lopez-Sanchez, who had multiple convictions and had been previously deported on five occasions.
 During the election campaign, Trump promised to ask Congress to pass Kate's Law, named after her, to ensure that criminal aliens convicted of illegal reentry received strong, mandatory minimum sentences.
 A Senate version of the bill was previously introduced by Ted Cruz in July 2016, but it failed to pass a cloture motion.

 Border security and border wall with Mexico

+2016 campaign

 Trump has emphasized U.S. border security and illegal immigration to the United States as a campaign issue.
 During his announcement speech he stated in part, "When Mexico sends its people, they're not sending their best.
 They're not sending you.
 They're sending people that have lots of problems, and they're bringing those problems. ...
 They're bringing drugs.
 They're bringing crime.
 They're rapists.
 And some, I assume, are good people."
 On July 6, 2015, Trump issued a written statement to clarify his position on illegal immigration, which drew a reaction from critics.
 It read in part:

 A study published in Social Science Quarterly in May 2016 tested Trump's claim that immigrants are responsible for higher levels of violent and drug-related crime in the United States.
 It found no evidence that links Mexican or illegal Mexican immigrants specifically to violent or drug-related crime.
 It did however find a small but significant association between illegal immigrant populations (including non-Mexican illegal immigrants) and drug-related arrests.